On the treatment of phenomenological turbulent effects in one dimensional simulations of core-collapse supernovae: Abstract

 \section{Abstract}

-We have developed phenomenological turbulent effects with one-dimensional (1D) simulation based on Reynolds decomposition.
-Using the method, we have conducted a systematic study of 320 models changing progenitor mass, mixing-length parameter, and diffusion coefficients for internal energy, turbulent energy, and electron fraction.
-With employed turbulent effects, supernova explosion can be achieved even in 1D geometry.
-We find that smaller diffusive transport on the internal energy makes the shock revival faster and explosion energy larger in contrast to the prediction of the previous study.
-The smaller diffusion keeps the negative entropy gradients and enhances the turbulent pressure, hindering mass accretion in the gain region.
-The progenitor dependence of explodability is also investigated in the mixing-length parameter plane and diffusion coefficients plane.
+We have developed a phenomenological turbulent model with one-dimensional (1D) simulation based on Reynolds decomposition.
+Using this method, we have systematically studied models with different effects of compression, mixing length parameters, and diffusion coefficient of internal energy, turbulence energy and electron fraction.
+With employed turbulent effects, supernova explosion can be achieved in 1D geometry, which can mimic the evolution of shock in the 3D simulations.
+We found that enhancement of turbulent energy by compression affects the early shock evolution.
+The diffusion coefficients of internal energy and turbulent energy also affect the explodability.
+The smaller diffusion makes the shock revival faster.
+Our comparison between the two reveals that the diffusion coefficients of internal energy has a greater impact.
 These simulations would help understand the role of turbulence in core-collapse supernovae.